2025 European Curling Championships

-The 2025 Le Gruyère AOP European Curling Championships qualify European curling teams for the 2026 World Curling Championships.
-The A and B division competitions will be held from November 22 to 29 in Finland, with the A division being held at the Kisakallio Sport Institute in Lohja, and the B division being held at the Pajulahti Sports Centre in Lahti.
-The C division competition will be held from April 26 to May 1 at the Östersund Curling Club in Östersund, Sweden.
+The 2025 Le Gruyère AOP European Curling Championships were held from November 22 to 29 in Finland, with the A division being held at the Kisakallio Sports Institute in Lohja, and the B division being held at the Pajulahti Sports Centre in Nastola, Lahti.
+The C division competition was held earlier in the year from April 26 to May 1 at the Östersund Curling Club in Östersund, Sweden.
+The Swedish teams won gold in both the men's and the women's tournaments.

-The top eight men's teams will qualify for the 2026 World Men's Curling Championship and the top seven women's teams with qualify for the 2026 World Women's Curling Championship.
+The tournaments also served as European qualifiers for the 2026 World Curling Championships.
+The top eight men's teams qualified for the 2026 World Men's Curling Championship and the top seven women's teams qualified for the 2026 World Women's Curling Championship.

-The reigning champions of the 2024 women's edition, Silvana Tirinzoni's Swiss team, will not be able to defend their back-to-back title after finishing third at the 2024 Swiss Women's Curling Championships, which also served as the sole Swiss qualifying tournament for the European Championships.
+The reigning champions of the 2024 women's edition, Silvana Tirinzoni's Swiss team, were not able to defend their back-to-back title after finishing third at the 2024 Swiss Women's Curling Championships, which also served as the sole Swiss qualifying tournament for the European Championships.

-This also marked the last edition of the B and C Divisions of the European Curling Championships, with World Curling announcing that it will be replaced through the implementation of the new World Curling Championship B and C Divisions, starting in the 2026–27 curling season.
+This marked the last edition of the B and C Divisions of the European Curling Championships, with World Curling announcing that it will be replaced through the implementation of the new World Curling Championship B and C Divisions, starting in the 2026–27 curling season.
 The European Curling Championships will continue with a championship featuring the top ten European Member Associations from the previous season’s World Championships.